Were You Diagnosed With Cancer After Being Exposed to Firefighting Foam?

 In 2004, a toxicology study revealed the increased risk of prostate cancer, Hodgkin’s lymphoma, leukemia, and multiple myeloma in people exposed to toxic firefighting foam.

-Recently, long term exposure consequences have started to show their terrible repercussions.
+Recently, long-term exposure consequences have started to show their terrible repercussions.
 Retired firefighters and others who have spent a long time in an industry exposed to AFFF have begun to develop cancers or realize what caused their cancer.
 Today, thanks to science and other successful lawsuits, it is possible to hold those accountable for AFFF-caused cancer.

 Firefighters Are Most At-Risk of Cancer from Firefighting Foam

 Multiple studies have found that firefighters have an elevated level of PFAS in their blood when compared to the normal population.
 In an article published by the Journal of Occupational and Environmental Medicine, the levels of PFAS in firefighters were found to be up to 3 times higher than that of the non-firefighter population.
 This is a problem since the higher level of PFAS, the more likely the person may be to develop related cancer.

 Since PFAS do not leave the body easily, they commonly continue to build up as exposure to the chemical persists.
 One Australian study actually found that the amount of the carcinogen in a firefighter’s blood was directly correlated to the number of years on the job.